 Annual fee: $95

-Earning rates: Rack up six points per dollar on purchases made at participating Marriott Bonvoy hotels, and two points per dollar on all other purchases.
+Earning rates: Rack up 17 points per dollar on purchases made at participating Marriott Bonvoy hotels, three points per dollar on the first $6,000 spent in combined purchases each year on grocery stores, gas stations, and dining, plus two points per dollar on all other purchases.
 The card waives foreign transaction fees, too.

 Annual free night: Every year after the account anniversary and the annual fee is paid, cardholders receive a free night award worth up to 35,000 points (we’ll get to more on this below).